AI startup market correction in 2026

 Which types are burning

-The inverse pattern is also sharp.
-Particularly suffering are startups built as a thin layer over commercial models, where the pitch was a well-crafted prompt, a nice interface, and little more.
-Entry barrier is low, differentiation is fragile, and when the model provider launches an equivalent feature or a competitor copies the approach in weeks, the business collapses.
+- Thin layers over commercial models where the pitch was a well-crafted prompt and a nice interface.
+Entry barrier is low, differentiation is fragile, and when the model provider launches an equivalent feature the business collapses.

 What survivors learn

-The lessons being extracted from investor tables and surviving-startup leadership meetings are relatively classic but worth repeating.
-First, unit economics matter from day one, not when the company decides to monetize.
+- Unit economics from day one.
 Building a product whose marginal cost exceeds marginal price is bankruptcy planning disguised as growth.

 When to pay attention